 Illness Scripts

-The formal concept of illness scripts both as a clinical tool and as an education one is relatively new but what it is is not new and at first glance seems obvious.
+The formal concept of illness scripts both as a clinical tool and as an education one is relatively new, but the general idea is not new and at first glance seems obvious.
 In effect they are the total story of the condition although with the plethora of people writing on the subject on the internet the definition is becoming a little fuzzy.
-But to define it for the purposes of this essay the illness script is the history of the condition, which can be enlarged to include the objective findings to become the extended illness script.
+But to define it for the purposes of this essay, the illness script is the history of the condition, which can be enlarged to include the objective findings to become the extended illness script.

 Illness scripts can be thought of as being held by both the patient and the examiner with the patient’s illness script obviously the more, detailed, individualized and personal.
-The examiner’s illness script is one that is generated by the literature, training, personal experience with the condition and reports from fellow practitioners so it will necessarily be general and in the first instance typical or average for the condition.
-The aim is to match the patient’s description of his complaints with the illness script that the examiner holds of the condition and when this is done a diagnosis can be made.
-When this is meshed with hypothetic-deductive reasoning it becomes a very powerful tool in clinical reasoning.
+The examiner’s illness script is one that is generated by the literature, training, personal experience with the condition and reports from fellow practitioners so it will necessarily be general and, in the first instance, typical or average for the condition.
+The aim is to match the patient’s description of his complaints with the illness script that the examiner holds of the condition, and when this is done, a diagnosis can be made.
+When this is meshed with hypothetic-deductive reasoning, it becomes a very powerful tool in clinical reasoning.